-- by some similarly unusual and unforeseeable event which results in flooding as defined in paragraph (1)(i) of this definition. - S. "Flood elevation study" means an examination, evaluation and determination of flood hazards and, if appropriate, corresponding water surface elevations, or an examination, evaluation and determination of mudslide (i.e., mudflow) and/or flood-related erosion hazards.
+- S. "Flood elevation study" means an examination, evaluation and determination of flood hazards and, if appropriate, corresponding water surface elevations, or an examination, evaluation and determination of mudslide (i.e., mudflow) and/or flood-related erosion hazards.
 Also known as a Flood Insurance Study (FIS). - V.T.
 "Flood insurance rate map (FIRM)" means the official map on which the Federal Insurance

-Administration Emergency Management Agency has delineated both the areas of special flood hazard Special Flood Hazard Areas and the risk premium zones applicable to the community. - W.U.
-G.-"Flood insurance study" (FIS)" means the official report(s) provided by the Federal Insurance Administration Emergency Management Agency that includes flood profiles, the flood insurance rate map, and the water surface elevation of the base flood. - V. Floodplain or flood prone area" means any land area susceptible to being inundated by water from any source.
+Administration has delineated both the areas of special flood hazard Special Flood Hazard Areas and the risk premium zones applicable to the community. - W.U.
+Q. "Flood insurance study (FIS)" See "Flood Elevation Study" means the official report(s) provided by the Federal Insurance Administration that includes flood profiles, the flood insurance rate map, and the water surface elevation of the base flood. - V. P. "Floodplain or flood prone area" means any land area susceptible to being inundated by water from any source.
 See "Flood or flooding." - W. "Floodplain administrator" means the community official designated by title to administer and enforce the floodplain management regulations. - X. "Flood proofing" means any combination of structural and nonstructural additions, changes, or adjustments to structures which reduce or eliminate risk of flood damage to real estate or improved real property, water and sanitary facilities, structures, and their contents.
 Flood proofed structures are those that have the structural integrity and design to be impervious to floodwater below the Base Flood Elevation. - X.Y.
 "Flood protection elevation (FPE)" means the elevation above the datum of the effective FIRM to which new and substantially improved structures must be protected from flood damage. - Y.Z.
 Q.-"Floodway" means the channel of a riverstream or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.
-Also referred to the "Regulatory Floodway ene foot.
+Also referred to the "Regulatory Floodway one foot.
 The floodway shall be as delineated on the flood insurance rate map.
 Where floodway data are not provided on the flood insurance study for the city, floodway data available from a federal, state, or other authoritative source shall be used, if available.
 Where floodway data is not available from another authoritative source, applicants for approval of new subdivisions and other proposed developments (including proposals for manufactured home parks and subdivisions) greater than 50 lots or five acres, whichever is the lesser, shall include such data with their permit applications.
 This data must be approved by the floodplain administrator.
-This provision does not apply to applications for permits for small projects on large lots, such as constructing a single-family home. - AA.
+This provision does not apply to applications for permits for small projects on large lots, such as constructing a single family home. - AA.
 R.-"Functionally Dependent Use" means a use which cannot perform its intended purpose unless it is located or carried out in close proximity to water.
 The term includes only docking facilities, port facilities that are necessary for the loading and unloading of cargo or passengers, and ship building and ship repair facilities, and does not include long-term storage or related manufacturing facilities. - BB.
 "Highest adjacent grade" means the highest natural elevation of the ground surface prior to construction next to the proposed walls of a structure. - Z.CC.
-"Historic structure" means aany structure that is:
+"Historic structure" means any structure that is: